jonathanhood/raspi/buildlog/01-carnage.md

 The ultimate goal is to use GPIO for the gamepad itself and disable USB power entirely.
-This will disable the Gigabit Ethernet and USB chip in the 3B+ that consumes [~200ma](https://www.raspberrypi.org/forums/viewtopic.php?t=208110) at 5V which will.
-That will the 3B+ fit into the constrained power budget.
-To that end I will likely be using serial console access for configuration.
+This will disable the Gigabit Ethernet and USB chip in the 3B+ that consumes [~200ma](https://www.raspberrypi.org/forums/viewtopic.php?t=208110) at 5V.
+Disabling that will help the 3B+ fit into the constrained power budget.
+As a result I will likely be using serial console access for configuration.
 Large transfers will have to happen over WiFi or via direct manipulation of the SD card from my Linux desktop.

 ![Cartridge Hole Fitting](images/01-cartridge-fit.jpg)